-The goods and services could be described in detail or by reference to another document, such as a sales brochure or your web site.
+The products and/or services could be described in detail or by reference to another document, such as a sales brochure or your web site.

-It is perfectly valid to use general words, such as "services set out in our web site" or "the products listed in our catalogue", if your terms cover various situations.
+It is perfectly valid to use general words, such as 'services set out in our web site' or 'the products listed in our catalogue', if your T&C cover various situations.

 This should include all variations and circumstances as well as provisions for increase.

 If you sell a service repeatedly, such as accounting or web hosting, you will need provision for periodic price increases.
-This should be covered either by splitting the continuous contract into a series of short, fixed price contracts, or by providing for a periodic increase.
+This should be covered either by splitting the continuous contract into a series of short, fixed price contracts (such as monthly contracts renewed by subscription payments), or by providing for a periodic increase.

-It will be appropriate for your document to set out the circumstances of the increase and possibly to give notice of it in a way which enables the client to terminate if he does not wish to accept the new price.
+It will be appropriate for your document to set out the circumstances of the increase and possibly to give notice of it in a way which enables the client to terminate if they do not wish to accept the new price.
 You may not increase an agreed price unilaterally, any more than your client is able unilaterally to reduce the price.